 When the Party’s Over: The Politics of Austerity in Public Services is funded by the ESRC through a research professorship awarded to Christopher Hood, and started in 2011.
 Its aim is to compare former periods of fiscal austerity over the past century.

-Just published!
-Christopher Hood and Ruth Dixon's new book, A Government that Worked Better and Cost Less?
+Christopher Hood and Ruth Dixon's book, A Government that Worked Better and Cost Less?
 Evaluating Three Decades of Reform and Change in UK Central Government was awarded the US National Academy of Public Administration's Louis Brownlow Book Award for 2015 and the Political Studies Association's W.J.M.
 Mackenzie Book Award for 2016.